NSE Gets Closer to an IPO with Potential Settlement with MSEI

 MSEI’s Financial Struggles

-MSEI is under financial strain, with its net worth rapidly depleting.
-As per SEBI regulations, stock exchanges must maintain a net worth of at least ₹100 crore.
-MSEI’s net worth dropped from ₹165 crore in March to ₹158 crore in June, and it remains above the critical threshold for now.
-The exchange has faced losses, reporting a net loss of ₹24.03 crore for the financial year ending March 2021 and ₹8.31 crore for the first half of FY 2022.
+MSEI is sustaining severe losses, as its net worth is declining quickly.
+Stock exchanges, as per SEBI’s governance, are required to maintain a net worth of not less than ₹100 crore.
+MSEI’s net worth is continuously depleting, from ₹165 crore in March to ₹158 crore in June, while still sustaining above the mark.
+The exchange continues to suffer negative₹24.03 crore for the financial year ending March 2021 and ₹8.31 crore in the first half of FY 2022.

 NSE’s IPO Considerations